mattwach/battery_drainer/README.md

 The battery drainer is designed to draw nearly zero power (outside of parasitic losses) when it is off, including after the discharging has completed.
-Thus the user can leave the unit unattended (assuming the needed precautions have been taken) without concern of overdraining.
+Thus the user can leave the unit unattended (assuming the needed precautions have been taken) without concern of parasitic drain.

 This is implemented with the following circuit:

 ![power cutoff](images/power_cutoff.png)

 The Q2 FET is key.
 It determines if the microcontroller gets any power.
-If the microcontroller has no power, then the power FETs described earlier naturally enter an "off" state.

 Q2 is off by default, turned off by R2.
 There are two ways to turn it on:

-1. If the user presses SW5, then the FET will be pulled to ground turning on Q2
+1. If the user presses SW5
-2. If the microcontroller activates Q1 via "EN", then the FET will be turned on as well.
-The microcontroller does this as soon as it can (in a split second) and holds it high until the microcontroller decides that it is time to power down.
+2. If the microcontroller activates Q1 via "EN".
+The microcontroller does this as soon as it can (in a split second) and holds it high until the microcontroller decides that it is time to power down OR the user presses the "OFF" button which forces Q2 off.

 ### ADC reference

 ![adc reference](images/adc_reference.png)

-When using an ADC, one can typically choose from several different sources for the ADC max voltage with the internally-generated 3.3V source as the most convenient.
-The downside of choosing this source is accuracy as the source is not optimized for the application.
+When using an ADC, one can typically choose from several different sources for the calibration with the internally-generated 3.3V source as the most convenient.
+The downside of choosing this source is mediocure accuracy.

 This design uses the alternate `ADC_VREF` input with a `LM4040` voltage reference to allow for more accurate measurements.